A Look into NHS Stop Smoking Services in England

 The government launched a campaign entitled “SmokeFree England 2030” back in 2020, with the proposal of England becoming completely smoke free by the year 2030.
 As current stats and trends show, this objective is not going to be met if some serious intervention from the government isn’t done.

 Dr Javed Khan OBE, who is the Chief Executive of Barnado’s charity, wrote a review on this report and highlighted critical points on what the Government needs to do if they want this objective met.
-I’ve written an article on it, which is available to read HERE
+You can read my article about this subject by clicking this link

 Pulling out key points of this review, Dr Khan says that if nothing is done and we continue to move forward as we are, the earliest this target will be met is 2037, with it potentially being 2045 before this is met in more deprived areas.
 And this is down to the fact that there are not enough Stop Smoking services available for people to reach out to, or if they are available, there’s one or maybe two at a push in a densely populated area.
 Let’s look into these services in a bit more detail…